vedyweb/wpmvc/readme.txt

 1. Upload the `wpmvc` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit the 'WP MVC' settings page to get started.
+3. Visit the 'WPMVC' settings page to get started.

 == Frequently Asked Questions ==